 3. Compliance Support

 Taking these very pressing concerns into consideration, the Endpoint Protector team built predefined CAP policies that aim to help organizations on their road to compliance.
-Special profiles for GDPR, PCI DSS, and HIPAA compliance were built, that, once selected, can support companies’ efforts to protect sensitive data that falls under the jurisdiction of these regulations.
+Special profiles for GDPR, PCI DSS, HIPAA, and LGPD compliance were built that, once selected, can support companies’ efforts to protect sensitive data that falls under the jurisdiction of these regulations.
 At the same time, due to the high number of predefined policies for personal information, organizations can easily build profiles for compliance with their local data protection regulations.

 4. A Multitude of Exit Points

-It’s hard to guess what sort of software or third-party services your employees are using.
+It’s hard to guess what software or third-party services your employees are using.
 They might differ depending on which part of the world you do business in or the technical expertise of your workforce.
 Companies might therefore be hard-pressed to define which exit points they should monitor.
 Luckily, Endpoint Protector makes things easy for admins: a comprehensive list to choose from is offered.